Passports, Visas and Driving Licences: ICAO 9303 and Security Printing

 Last updated:

-A passport is, in its simplest legal definition, a travel document issued by a state certifying the bearer's nationality and identity and requesting safe passage from foreign authorities.
-In its forensic definition, a passport is a security-printed booklet conforming to ICAO Doc 9303 (the International Civil Aviation Organization's Machine Readable Travel Documents standard), incorporating a layered set of substrate, printing, and digital security features whose integrity allows a border officer or forensic document examiner to determine whether the document is genuine, whether its data page has been altered, whether the photograph is the original, and whether the holder is the person to whom the document was issued.
+A passport is a security-printed booklet conforming to ICAO Doc 9303 (the International Civil Aviation Organization's Machine Readable Travel Documents standard, eighth edition 2021).
+Its layered security features allow a border officer or forensic examiner to determine whether the document is genuine, whether the data page has been altered, whether the photograph is original, and whether the holder matches the issued document.

 ICAO 9303 (eighth edition, 2021) is the technical backbone of the global passport system.
 Every ICAO member state issuing a passport is required to conform to its specifications: OCR-B font in the machine-readable zone (MRZ), specific field structure and check-digit algorithm, minimum chip data groups for e-Passports, and minimum security printing specifications for the biographical data page.
+The biometric chip's PKI framework overlaps with the e-signatures, Aadhaar e-Sign, eIDAS, and ESIGN/UETA landscape, where the same X.509 certificate chains govern both travel document authenticity and electronic-signature verification.
 The standard's global reach means that a forensic document examiner in Chennai, London, Frankfurt, or Washington DC follows the same examination protocol for a suspect Indian, UK, German, or US passport, because all four are supposed to implement the same ICAO 9303 framework.

 Line 1 (the upper MRZ line) carries: document type (P for passport, V for visa), issuing state code (three-letter ICAO 3166-1 alpha-3 code: IND for India, GBR for United Kingdom, USA for United States, DEU for Germany), and the surname and given names of the holder, padded to 44 characters with the filler character < (a less-than symbol).
 Line 2 (the lower MRZ line) carries: document number (nine characters); check digit over the document number; nationality code; date of birth (YYMMDD); check digit over date of birth; sex (M, F, or X); date of expiry (YYMMDD); check digit over date of expiry; optional data (personal number or other national field); check digit over the optional data field; and a final composite check digit over specified fields.